 What are the best hosts for blogs and websites?

-When it comes time to choose the best type of accommodation, it is common to be in doubt between choosing a Brazilian service or a foreigner.
-After all, there are servers outside the country that usually offer some additional licenses and support in Portuguese if the company has a branch in Brazil.
+When it comes time to choose the best type of accommodation, it is common to be in doubt between choosing an Indian service or a foreigner.
+After all, there are servers outside the country that usually offer some additional licenses and support in Hindi if the company has a branch in India.

 On the other hand, national servers have the advantage of having a faster data transfer speed, as local visitors can connect to servers that are closer.